A few years ago I was in a Nomad Ventures, the climbing shop near Joshua Tree National Park, when a question arose.

 I don't wear them to avoid hand burns.
 I wear them to avoid the aluminum that inevitably gets transferred from the carabiners to the rope and then subsequently to my hands.
 Over the last few seasons I've found it harder and harder to wash the tiny fragments of metal out of the creases in my hands and as such it always looked like my hands were dirty.

-A short time after the guide told me about this, we had a baby.
+A short time after the guide told me about this, we had our first baby.
 My wife felt that when I got home from work I should play with the baby, which I gladly did.
 But she also felt that the black smudges I left all over the baby's clothes were a bit much.

 And so, I began to wear belay gloves.
 Everybody made fun of me, but I still wore them...